Asymptotic Preserving Linearly Implicit Additive IMEX-RK Finite Volume Schemes for Low Mach Number Isentropic Euler

 \section{Higher Order Extension of Time Discretisation}

 The time discretisation strategy introduced in the previous section splits the new momentum flux.
 All the non-linear flux terms are treated explicitly and implicitness is associated only with a linear flux.
 The splitting under consideration for the first order discretisation is additive in nature.
-Therefore it is well suited to extend the time discretisation using the addtive IMEX-RK strategy from \cite{ARS97, PR01}.
+Therefore, it is well suited to extend the time discretisation to higher order using the additive IMEX-RK strategy from \cite{ARS97, PR01}.